Lefteris-B/microwatt_design_challenge/Readme.md

 ## 9. Project Vision & Impact

 MicroWatt-LX lowers barriers for POWER ASICs, enabling custom chips for education and research.
 Deliverables are reproducible, fostering OpenPOWER growth.
-Future: Full Linux on ASIC, more peripherals.
+I hope that in the future we can have Linux support on custom microwatt ASICs with a bigger variety of peripherals.